 - Give employees tips on how to become an effective team player/leader

 - Lend constructive feedback to improve mentees' work

-All these factors combined together will create a work environment that fosters learning and career progression.
+All these factors combined will create a work environment that fosters learning and career progression.
 Mentors are not just advisors; they are role models with the power to boost morale, infuse confidence, and bolster engagement in their mentees.
-Motivated employees are much more likely see the value in the resources available to them, to learn new skills and take on new roles, and to take pride in their position within the company.
+Motivated employees are much more likely to see the value in the resources available to them, learn new skills, take on new roles, and take pride in their position.

 If this post resonated with you, check with your organization to see whether you are part of the MentorCloud network.
 If not, sign up for a demo here!
 Our vision is to create a mentoring planet where true equality is achieved, and hard work is rewarded, but it's only possible with your participation.